 Characterized by distorted body image and extreme control over the amount of food ingested, anorexia most often strikes young women and girls and can lead to nerve damage, bone loss, and even death.
 As anorexics recover, they often have difficulty regaining a normal appetite.
 Marijuana stimulates the appetite and can be especially effective in helping low-weight patients take in much-needed nutrients.
 In addition, the relaxing effects of marijuana can help anorexia sufferers lower anxiety and control issues that make their condition more acute.

 If you have one of the above conditions, consider finding online medical marijuana doctors who can take your application and approve you for a medical marijuana card online.
-If you have any questions or would like to apply, please visit our website.
+If you have any questions or would like to apply, please contact us.